Culture Shock in the United Kingdom

 - Purchase the complete Expat Arrivals United Kingdom Guide (PDF)

-Most expats moving to the United Kingdom have very few problems adjusting to the culture.
-Larger cities like London and Manchester are incredibly diverse with a multitude of cultures staking claim to various neighbourhoods and streets.
-Every type of cuisine, obscure grocery item and cultural accessory is readily available.
+Most expats moving to the United Kingdom have a pretty easy time adjusting to the culture.
+Larger cities such as London and Manchester are incredibly diverse with a multitude of cultures.
+Every type of cuisine, obscure grocery item and cultural accessory are readily available.

-Traditionally, the British are polite, reticent and circumspect – although such is the diversity of classes and cultures that few stereotypes hold up very well to personal experience.
-It's better to think of the UK as a whole world on one island and adopt an accordingly open mind.
+Traditionally, the British are polite, reticent and circumspect – although such is the diversity of classes and cultures that few stereotypes hold up particularly well to personal experience.
+It's better to think of the UK as a whole world on one island and adopt an accordingly open mindset.

 Regional identities in the United Kingdom

-The UK comprises four separate but interdependent countries, namely England, Scotland, Wales and Northern Ireland.
 While there aren't great differences in everyday modes of social behaviour from one part of the UK to another, there are some aspects of culture that are quite symbolic of national or local difference.
-Factors such as support for the monarchy, political affiliation and the support of football teams are some of the most obvious expressions of contemporary localism.
+Factors such as support for the monarchy, political affiliation and the fiercely tribal support of football teams are some of the most obvious expressions of contemporary localism.
 Religious adherence and ethnic differentiation are also significant.

 Communication in the United Kingdom

-Expats may also find that people in the UK seem more distant and reserved than those from North America and southern Europe.
+Expats may also find that people in the UK seem more distant and reserved than those from North America and parts of Europe.
 They like their personal space and prefer to maintain a little distance between themselves and the person they are speaking to.